aws-ia/terraform-aws-eks-blueprints/examples/external-secrets/README.md

-# External Secrets Operator Kubernetes addon
+# Amazon EKS Cluster w/ External Secrets Operator

 This example deploys an EKS Cluster with the External Secrets Operator.
 The cluster is populated with a ClusterSecretStore and SecretStore example using SecretManager and Parameter Store respectively.
 A secret for each store is also created.
 Both stores use IRSA to retrieve the secret values from AWS.